mantoni/min-webdriver/README.md

 - `timeout` if a script does not respond to log polling calls for this amount of milliseconds, the test run is aborted.
 Defaults to 10 seconds.
 - `url` the URL to open in each browser.
 Defaults to no URL.
+- `closeOnSuccess` whether to close browsers on success.
+Defaults to `true`.
+- `closeOnError` whether to close browsers on error.
+Defaults to `true`.
 - `browsers` an array of browser config objects, each with these properties:
     - `name` the name of the browser to launch, e.g. `chrome`, `firefox` or `internet explorer`